robert-westenberger/knowledgebase/web-development/accessible-tables.md

 ## Data Tables
 **Data tables** are the original intended use of table markup on the web.

-A table is a data table when row headers, column headers, or both are present.
+A table is a data table when row headers, column headers, or both are present that can be logically mapped to information within the table cells.

 Below is a simple example of a data table.
 $$